Yvonne Swan: Events on August 11, 1972

-The trial
+Proceedings

-Unable to convince her public defenders to fight for her, Wanrow initially pleaded guilty.
+Unable to convince her public defenders to fight for her, Swan initially pleaded guilty.
 Later, following the counsel of a new attorney, she changed her plea to not guilty by reason of temporary insanity and self-defense.
-The prosecution alleged that Wanrow was not in any danger and that she took the law into her own hands.
+The prosecution alleged that Swan was not in any danger and that she took the law into her own hands.
 This argument relied on ethnic stereotypes the jury would have been familiar with from the media, and the verdict may have been influenced by militant actions by the American Indian Movement (AIM), which was covered in a negative light in Spokane.
-In 1973, Wanrow was convicted of second-degree murder and first-degree assault.
+In 1973, Swan was convicted of second-degree murder and first-degree assault.
 Defense attorney Eugene I. Annis appealed the ruling on eleven counts of judicial error.

 In 1975, the appeals court reversed the conviction and ordered a retrial.
 They found that: